OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

       as a speed per year for temporal gridshifting.
       Corresponds to PROJ :ref:`hgridshift` method.

+    - ``GEOGRAPHIC_3D_OFFSET``: implies the presence of at least 3 samples.
+      The first sample must contain the latitude offset, the second sample must contain the longitude offset and the third one the ellipsoidal height difference.
+Typically used for NADCON5 grids.
+      Added in PROJ 9.2
+      Corresponds to PROJ :ref:`gridshift` method.

+    - ``ELLIPSOIDAL_HEIGHT_OFFSET``: implies the presence of one sample with the ellipsoidal height difference.
+Generally used in combination with another grid of type ``HORIZONTAL_OFFSET`` to perform Geographic 3D offseting when the horizontal and vertical grids do not have the same resolution, as found in some NADCON5 grids.
+      Added in PROJ 9.2
+      Corresponds to PROJ :ref:`gridshift` method.

     - ``VERTICAL_OFFSET_GEOGRAPHIC_TO_VERTICAL``: implies the presence of at least one sample.
       The first sample must contain the vertical adjustment.
 Must be used when the source/interpolation CRS is a Geographic CRS and the target CRS a Vertical CRS.